mab253/software-interventions-spring22/README.md

 - how to design systems with many moving parts, and think about how people fit into these systems
 - how to work together: iteration, collaboration
 - how to get comfortable reading documentation and using new tools quickly
-- how to use the tools that you have learned to create your own project
+- how to use the tools that you have learned to build your own creative project

 ## course format

 This course will meet *online only*.
 It will be both technical (code, design) and conceptual (some reading, writing, discussion).
 Each week we will have:
-- short readings on a theme, to be completed before class
+- short readings or videos on a theme, to be completed before class
 - a lecture in class, with discussion
 - a code lab or discussion activity in class (group work)
-- assignment for next class
+- written or code assignment for next class

-Our main goal is to create proposals for your final projects - we’ll be studying a lot of different case studies and examples in order to give you ideas, and solving lots of small problems and building prototypes together, but you’ll need to be thinking about your larger senior project throughout the semester.
+Our main goal is to create proposals for your final projects - we’ll be studying a lot of different case studies and examples in order to give you ideas, and solving lots of small problems and building prototypes together, but you’ll need to be thinking about your larger senior project throughout the arc of the first semester.

 **More description of the final project to come.** It could be in any language, using any methodology that you want, and you can either work on your own or with up to 3 total students as a team.
-We will have the proposals and groups set by the end of this semester, and next semester we will work on the build.
+We will have the proposals and any teams set by the end of this semester, and next semester we will work on the build.
+Your project proposal is this first semester's final project.

 ## important info: